Mahesh Anand: Malayalam

+Kannada

 Death

 On 9 February 2019, his maid failed to get any response from him after ringing the bell of his residence many times.
 She then immediately informed his sister who came there with Versova Police.
-Anand was found dead, sitting on a sofa and a bottle of alcohol & a food plate was found lying on a table beside him.
+Anand was found dead, sitting on a sofa with a bottle of alcohol.
+A plate with food was found lying on a table beside him.

+After investigation, it was found that he had died 3 days ago.
+Apparently, his dead body had gone unnoticed for 3 days.
+He had died alone and in loneliness.